The Electric Power Supply Association (EPSA)

 Founded in 1992, EPSA advocates for well-functioning competitive wholesale electricity markets.
 Healthy competitive markets provide the best foundation to reliably power the nation’s homes and businesses at the lowest cost—as well as to foster the innovation and sustainable environmental progress needed to meet the future.

 EPSA seeks to bring the benefits of energy competition to all Americans.

 EPSA member companies provide reliable, competitively priced electricity from environmentally responsible generation facilities using a diverse mix of fuels and technologies, including natural gas, renewables such as wind, solar, and hydropower, nuclear, and coal.

-In total, our members own and operate nearly 150,000 megawatts of power generation capacity in regions with access to competitive wholesale electricity markets, governed by Independent System Operators (ISOs) and Regional Transmission Organizations (RTOs): New England, New York, the Mid-Atlantic, the Midwest, Texas, the Southwest, and California.
+In total, our members own and operate more than 150,000 megawatts of power generation capacity in regions with access to competitive wholesale electricity markets, governed by Independent System Operators (ISOs) and Regional Transmission Organizations (RTOs): New England, New York, the Mid-Atlantic, the Midwest, Texas, the Southwest, and California.

 The Power of Competition

 Competitive wholesale power markets are the most effective tool to achieve our nation’s shared energy, environmental, and economic goals.